Skip to main content

 International aspects

-A number of non-EU countries (USA, Australia, Brazil, China and Japan) have legislation similar to the EU’s ecodesign and energy labelling directives.
+A number of non-EU countries (USA, Australia, Brazil, China, Japan and Argentina) have legislation similar to the EU’s ecodesign and energy labelling directives.

 Support tools for experts